 - Representing the ideas, expressions, or materials of another without references providing credit. - Paraphrasing or condensing ideas from another person's work without proper citation. - Failing to document direct quotations and paraphrases with proper citation. - 3.
+Improper use of Artificial Intelligence - Submitting an assignment written in part or in its entirety by AI, such as ChatGPT, or similar tool. - Use of Al-generated content without citing the source properly. - Use of Al-generated content without evaluation of the risks of biases, copyright, misinformation, legal issues, factual inaccuracies, and other potential issues of Al generated content. - 4.
 Other forms of academic dishonesty - Fraud, deception, and the alteration of grades, attendance, or official records. - Changing examination solutions after the fact, inventing, changing or falsifying laboratory data or research. - Purchasing and submitting written assignments, homework, or examinations. - Reproducing or duplicating images, designs, or Web pages without giving credit to the developer, artist, or designer. - Submitting work created for another module or course without instructor approval. - Misrepresenting oneself or one's circumstance to gain an unfair advantage. - Collaborating with another person(s) without instructor approval. - Selling or providing term papers, course work, or assignments to other students.